Helsinki vs Stockholm: Which Nordic Capital to Visit?

 If you prefer to skip the Helsinki Card, the average museum cost for most museums in the center are around €20, which is pretty on par with museum costs in Stockholm.

-When comparing costs in Helsinki vs Stockholm, accommodation and food costs are ultimately cheaper in Helsinki, which is partly due to lower costs in general as well as fewer tourists leading to more local prices.
+When comparing costs in either city, accommodation and food costs are ultimately cheaper in Helsinki, which is partly due to lower costs in general as well as fewer tourists leading to more local prices.

-As for transportation costs, if you’re not purchasing the Helsinki Card, a single ticket on the Helsinki public transportation system costs around the same as Stockholm, but with a caveat.
+As for transportation costs, if you’re not purchasing the Helsinki Card, a single ticket on the Helsinki public transportation system costs around the same as Stockholm.

 Things to do in Helsinki